promiscuous-io/promiscuous/README.md

 Compatibility
 -------------

-Promiscuous is tested against MRI 1.9.2 and 1.9.3.
+Promiscuous is tested against MRI 1.9.3.

 ActiveRecord, Mongoid 2.4.x and Mongoid 3.0.x are supported.